Update January 2021:

 Within a short drive you can visit historic sites such as the Clava Cairns (which inspired Outlander), Culloden Battlefield, and castles such as Cawdor, Brodie and Urquhart.

 Loch Ness is always popular, but you can try the quieter south side, or head off the beaten track into scenic Glen Affric.

-Here's out Top Picks of things to see and do in the Inverness area for winter 2020.
+Here's out Top Picks of things to see and do in the Inverness area for 2021.

-The VisitScotland information centre in Inverness High Street is open daily 10am - 3pm with leaflets, maps and details of what's open.
+The VisitScotland information centre in Inverness High Street has leaflets, maps and details of what's open.

-The cafe in the adjacent old schoolhouse is open Monday to Saturday from 10am to 4pm (light snacks, cakes, drinks, gifts).
+The cathedral's Cafe Ness in the adjacent old schoolhouse offers light snacks, homemade cakes, drinks and gifts.
+(Usually open Monday to Saturday from 10am to 4pm).

 Riverside walks - stroll along the River Ness to the pretty Ness Islands.
 You can continue along to Whin Park (miniature railway, boating lake, children's play areas) and walk beside the Caledonian Canal which leads to Loch Ness.

 If you're looking for an indoor activity for the family, why not try one of the Inverness Breakout Games?
 Your team of 2-6 players will be locked in a room filled with puzzles and hidden clues.
 You have 60 minutes to escape!
 Choose from the Riddle of Nessie, Frankenstein or The Vault.
 Based in Inverness city centre.